 Tickets and visitor tips

-At the time of writing, entrance tickets were €7 for adults, with the usual concessions.
+At the time of writing, entrance tickets are €9.50 for adults, with the usual concessions.

 A few tips:

-- Look for the feeding tables and honey-coated artificial flowers where you can watch butterflies at rest.
+- Look for the feeding tables and honey-coated artificial flowers where you can watch butterflies at rest

-- Just sit quietly on one of the chairs, relax, and take a break from sightseeing stress.
-The butterflies will pass by and stop on nearby plants – enjoy a moment of tranquility, particularly when one delicate creature shows enough trust (or foolishness) to land softly on your head.
+The butterflies pass by and stop on nearby plants.
+Enjoy a moment of tranquility, particularly when one delicate creature shows enough trust (or foolishness) to land softly on your hand or head.

-- The butterfly house is obviously warm and humid, and your camera lens will mist up initially, especially if you visit in the winter months.
+- The butterfly house is (obviously) warm and humid, and your camera lens will mist up initially, especially if you visit in the winter months

 How to get to the butterfly house